 Northrop Grumman's customer base is primarily the U.S. Government, principally the Department of Defense and intelligence community.
 We also conduct business with foreign, state and local governments, as well as commercial customers.
 Our products and services are designed to meet contractual requirements of our customers.
-Detailed insight into the use patterns of our products or services once they are in our customer's possession is not publicly available.
-Due to the nature of our business and customers' requirements, performance and use specifications are not publicly available.
+Northrop Grumman does nto produce a materially impactful volume of commercial products.
+Detailed insight into the use patterns of our products or services once they are in our customer's possession is not publically available.
+Due to the nature of our business and customer requirements, performance and use specifications are not publicly available.
 Northrop Grumman believes that "not relevant, explanation provided" is the most appropriate available response.